2026 laser engraver Valentine's sale

 Software & Control: Touchscreen, App, or Computer

-1. Use the touchscreen – Draw, type text, or select from preloaded projects directly on the machine.
+1. Use the touchscreen – Directly draw, select text, or choose from preloaded projects.

-2. Use the AlgoLaser mobile app – This is where things really get interesting.
-The app gives you more design flexibility, effects, cropping, previews, and real-time progress tracking.
+2. Use the AlgoLaser mobile app – The app offers advanced design options like effects, cropping, real-time progress tracking, and material compatibility features.

-3. Use your computer – If you're a power user, connect via USB-C and run LightBurn or LaserGRBL.
-This means you're not locked into proprietary software.
+3. Use your computer – For more advanced users, you can connect via USB-C and use software like LightBurn or LaserGRBL.

-For my first project, I engraved a preloaded bear graphic onto a basswood board using only the mobile app.
-The preview feature let me align the design, and the material library automatically set the correct power and speed.
-The app even estimated engraving time—17 minutes—which turned out to be spot-on.
-The result?
-Crisp, clean engraving with almost no learning curve.
+For my first test, I used only the mobile app to engrave a bear graphic onto a basswood board.
+The app’s preview feature helped me align the design accurately, and the material library automatically adjusted settings based on the material type.
+The estimated engraving time—17 minutes—was spot on, and the result was a crisp, clean engraving with no learning curve involved.

 Features That Make It Beginner-Friendly

-· Algo Sketch Mode – Draw with your finger or stylus directly on the screen.
+· Algo Sketch Mode – Use your finger or stylus to draw directly on the screen, making it easy to create original designs on the fly.

-· Material Support Library – Automatically sets engraving parameters for 300+ materials.
+· Material Support Library – Automatically adjusts engraving parameters for over 300 materials.

-· Reverse Engraving Mode – Enhances contrast for darker woods and anodized metals.
+· Reverse Engraving Mode – Perfect for darker woods and anodized metals, enhancing contrast for better results.

-· Rotary Tool Option – Engrave curved objects like tumblers and rings.
+· Rotary Tool Option – Expand your engraving options with the ability to work on curved objects like tumblers or rings.

 Material Compatibility